 Whether you have tax debt, unpaid student loans, or medical bills, filing for bankruptcy will have an impact on your taxes.
-At both Greenwood and Noblesville Bankruptcy Law Office of Jonathan Brown locations, we help individuals and businesses throughout Central Indiana come up with a plan for their tax debt.
-If you decide to go through the bankruptcy process, we will make sure you are prepared for the tax consequences.
+At the Law Office of Jonathan Brown, we help individuals and businesses throughout Central Indiana come up with a plan for their tax debt.
+If you decide to go through the bankruptcy process, our lawyers will make sure you are prepared for the tax consequences.

 - There are a variety of back taxes that can be discharged through bankruptcy, as long as certain rules are followed.
 The IRS will not tell you that you can deal with tax debt through Chapter 13 bankruptcy, but our attorneys can help you find solutions.